zoedsoupe/anubis-mcp/priv/dev/upcase/README.md

 # Upcase MCP Server

-A component-based MCP server that demonstrates how Hermes enables modular, extensible tool development through clean architectural patterns.
+A component-based MCP server that demonstrates how Anubis enables modular, extensible tool development through clean architectural patterns.

 ## Overview

 What if your MCP server could grow beyond a single tool?
 The Upcase server explores this question by implementing a complete component system that separates tools, prompts, and resources into reusable modules.
-This approach shows how Hermes makes it straightforward to build servers that scale with your needs.
+This approach shows how Anubis makes it straightforward to build servers that scale with your needs.

 ## Core Architecture

-The server leverages Hermes' component system to organize functionality into distinct, composable units.
-Each component implements the `Hermes.Server.Component` behavior, ensuring consistent interfaces across tools, prompts, and resources.
+The server leverages Anubis' component system to organize functionality into distinct, composable units.
+Each component implements the `Anubis.Server.Component` behavior, ensuring consistent interfaces across tools, prompts, and resources.
 This design pattern enables teams to develop and test components independently while maintaining a cohesive server implementation.

 ### Available Tools